 For the Sub Salad:

-- Prep: Wash vegetables.
-Dry lettuce in a salad spinner (if you have one) or wrapped in paper towels.
-Chop lettuce.
-Thinly slice cucumber and bell peppers.
+- Prep: Wash all vegetables.
+Dry the lettuce using a salad spinner or by wrapping it in paper towels.
+Chop the lettuce, and thinly slice the cucumber and bell peppers.

 - To assemble: Lay a bed of romaine on a large salad plate or in meal prep containers.
 Pile all ingredients on top in sections: rolled salami and turkey, mozzarella, sliced cucumbers and bell peppers, cherry tomatoes, banana pepper rings, and any other add-ins.
-Drizzle over dressing.
-Serve.
+Drizzle over dressing.3 romaine hearts, 2 red bell peppers, 1 cucumber, 1 pint cherry tomatoes, ¼ cup banana peppers

 Leave a Reply